HTTP-RPC/Sierra/README.md

 * `ColumnPanel` - arranges components in a vertical line
 * `RowPanel` - arranges components in a horizontal line
-* `TablePanel` - arranges components in a two-dimensional grid
 * `FormPanel` - arranges components in a labeled grid
+* `TablePanel` - arranges components in a tabular grid
 * `StackPanel` - sizes components to fill the available space
 * `Spacer` - provides fixed or flexible space between other components